holbiejlln/holbertonschool-unix/shell_basics/README.md

-* 4-lists: Lists all files (including hidden) in the current directory, parent directory, and /boot, all in long format.
+* 5-copy_html: Copies only newer or non-existent HTML files (*.html) from the current directory to the parent directory (cp -u).